teamboks/sdk-js/packages/react/README.md

 ### `usePermission({ feature: string, action: string, role: string })`

-A React hook that returns a boolean indicating whether the current user has permission to perform the specified action.
+A React hook that returns permission status with loading and error states.

 #### Parameters